 A driver’s meeting will be conducted each morning.
-The day’s activities will be discussed and a course map of the day’s track layout with the mandatory gears to use will be distributed.
 These meetings are very important and all drivers are required to attend on time.
 Failure to do so will result in a deduction of 1 point.

 RACE GROUP ASSIGNMENTS

 The drivers are divided into two groups by random drawing by the drivers upon signing in the morning of practice day.

 Cars will be random draw by the drivers during the drivers meeting practice day morning, assigned cars may be changed due to maintenance requirements or size/fit issues.

 There are two qualifying sessions.
 The first is held during the last session of the practice day, before each race day.
 The second qualifying session is held during the practice session on race day.
 Qualifying will be done by groups.
 The first four grid positions for each race group will be determined during the qualifying session on practice day.
 The remaining grid positions, fifth on back, for each group, will be determined during the practice session on race day.

 Qualifying positions will remain in place for Race 1 and Race 2.

 A rolling start is used, with the race cars in a two abreast formation.
 There will be at least one pace lap.
 When the pace car pulls off, it is the responsibility of the driver on the pole position to maintain that pace until the green flag is displayed.
 The race is started when the green flag is displayed, not when you cross the start/finish line.
 If the cars do not remain in formation, the green flag will not be displayed (this is a wave-off).
 The field will complete that lap at a speed controlled by the pole position car and re-grid for a second start.
 All wave-off laps count as race laps.
 The location of the start/finish line for each track will be announced at the driver’s meeting.